Chi-teck/drupal-code-generator/DEVELOPMENT.md

 To make _dcg_ avaible in any system location append this line to your _.bashrc_ file:
 `export dcg=/path/to/dcg/bin/dcg`
-Then after you have logged out and in the _dcg_ will be accessible through _$dcg_ variable.
+Then after you have logged out and in the _dcg_ will be accessible through _$dcg_ global shell variable.

 ## Testing
 We stick with PHPUnit 4 because PHPUnit 5 does not support PHP 5.5.
 You can